 We will proactively identify, analyze, and mitigate risk for all work performed or to be performed under this project, and do this through the development of a "Risk Management Plan".
-This proven approach to risk management focuses on anticipating and preventing risk from the start by applying proven methodologies and tools, and executing a disciplined approach, consistent with CMMI and best project.
+This proven approach to risk management focuses on anticipating and preventing risk from the start by applying proven methodologies and tools, and executing a disciplined approach, consistent with CMMI and best project models, for assessing and controlling the throughout the life of the project.
 We have developed an initial list of risks, and examples of corresponding mitigation actions.
 A full Risk Register will be developed in collaboration with the County of Maui, and updated in ongoing monthly progress reports and meetings.